Home Majors Subject-Area Teaching

-Subject-Area Teaching Degree
+Subject-Area Teaching

 Students study both the content knowledge and teaching methods for a specific academic subject such as math, English, science, social studies, or art.
 Graduates typically pursue careers as secondary subject-area teachers, department chairs, and content specialists in school districts.
 Subject-area teaching positions in STEM fields often come with signing bonuses and higher demand.

-What Subject-Area Teaching Graduates Do
+What Subject-Area Teaching graduates do

 Your degree prepares you for the demanding, hands-on reality of teaching.
 As an elementary, middle, or high school teacher, your day is a fast-paced mix of leading classroom activities, adapting lessons for different learning styles, managing student behavior, and communicating with parents.
 While you’ll spend time planning and grading, the core of your job is building relationships and fostering understanding in real-time.